 What do all of these arguments have in common (aside from being ridiculous, of course)?
 They’re all based on what someone believes to be the truth.
 We at Blueprint call this the “perception vs. reality” flaw.

 What is the “perception vs. reality” fallacy?

 As much as we’d like to believe we all know everything, when it comes to the LSAT, whoever you’re citing as support needs to be a reasonable authority on the conclusion you’re trying to draw.

 The “perception vs. reality” fallacy occurs when the person or people cited in the premises can’t be reasonably expected to know about the conclusion that’s being drawn.

-In other words, you could cite Cardi B’s opinion when drawing a conclusion about releasing diss tracks or wearing exceptional outfits or getting in fights with Nicki Minaj, but you can’t validly use her opinion to support a conclusion about, say, the conflict in the Middle East.
+In other words, you could cite Cardi B’s opinion when drawing a conclusion about releasing diss tracks or wearing exceptional outfits, but you can’t validly use her opinion to support a conclusion about, say, the conflict in the Middle East.

 How can I identify when an argument contains this fallacy?

 There are a couple common indicators that an argument contains a perception vs. reality fallacy: